With over 20 stories in print, Mark Rickerby is one of Chicken Soup for the Soul's most prolific contributing authors

 Mark is a writer, screenwriter, copy editor, songwriter, singer, and voice actor.

-He has contributed over twenty stories to Chicken Soup for the Soul books (see list and ordering info below) and fiction stories to magazines such as Black Belt, Inside Kung Fu, Nostalgia, Dirt Rag and Whole Life Times.
+He has contributed over twenty-five stories to Chicken Soup for the Soul books (see list and ordering info below) and fiction stories to magazines such as Black Belt, Inside Kung Fu, Nostalgia, Dirt Rag and Whole Life Times.

 Black Belt magazine ended a 20+ year ban on fiction to print his story, The Master's Short-Lived MMA Career, which one reviewer later called "a masterpiece."